 Yet even the "regeneration" model I just offered is inadequate.
-If a knobcone pine forest around here burns, it may be set back a bit with some brush in places, but if the cones seed successfully (depending upon the fire temperature and cone maturity), the forest will be knobcone again very quickly (left).
-On the other hand, if it does not seed successfully, it won't (right, same fire).

-Preventing disturbance effectively changes the species mix when "inevitable" finally happens, and therefore thereafter.
-Under Indian management by frequent fire, harvesting, and hunting, this particular spot was early successional, consisting of whatever they were growing along their trail.
-Uninterrupted succession has changed all that.
-By the time we arrived here, oak-madrone woodland was the dominant habitat, having displaced dying chaparral.
+The knobcone pine forest above burned in 2002.
+It was set back a bit with some brush in places, but if the cones seeded successfully (depending upon the fire temperature and cone maturity), it became knobcone again very quickly (left).
+On the other hand, if it does not seed successfully, it won't.
+What we lack is knowledge.
+October 2013 - Down the road along the Sayante tribal trail adjoining our property Preventing disturbance effectively changes the mix of species when "inevitable" finally happens, and therefore thereafter.
+Under Indian management by frequent fire, harvesting, and hunting, this spot was early successional, consisting of whatever they were growing along the trail (see chapter on aerial views).
+Uninterrupted succession changed all that.
+By the time we arrived, oak-madrone woodland was the dominant habitat, having displaced dying chaparral.
 Even though still young, the oak was in trouble, because so many had come up, again because of a lack of disturbance.
-Here, just down the road and even without apparent weeds, decades of fire suppression allowed this dense hardwood forest structure to shade the understory to death, eventually allowing Douglas fir to colonize the stand.
+Here, just down the road and even without apparent weeds, decades of fire suppression allowed this dense hardwood forest structure to shade the understory to death, eventually allowing Douglas fir to invade the stand.
 A mix of successional stages like this has probably never happened before at this kind of spatial frequency.
-October 2013 Besides its aggressive seeding, high resin content, and thin bark, Douglas fir leaves its own fuel ladder in place all the way to the ground (it usually does not make good lumber here for that reason).
+October 2013 Besides its aggressive seeding, high resin content, and thin bark, Douglas fir leaves its own fuel ladder of big branches in place all the way to the ground (it usually makes poor lumber in this area for that reason).
 On ridges, firs are also subject to split tops that threaten power lines.
 Here, the manzanita is dying and trees below are exotic acacia.
 There is no telling what the composition would be immediately after a fire, but eventually the fir would take over with increasing density until either redwood or nearby eucalyptus succeeded them.

-People aren't used to how fir can respond after disturbance because they have no experience with letting succession run amok for so long.
+But how do I "know" that?
+I don't, but it is a pretty solid guess...
+October 2013 People aren't used to how fir can respond to disturbance because they have no experience with letting succession run amok for so long.
 Here is a slope "re-covered" with Douglas fir at the entry to our local middle school.
 In this spot, they just graded it off and let it go.
-With enough light, this is how dense fir stands can get if you do not thin them.
-The students at the school ride the bus by this spot every day having spent much of that day learning "how to protect the environment," probably without a thought about what they see.
+With enough light, this is how dense fir stands can get, if we let them.
+The students at the school ride the bus by this spot every day having spent much of that day learning "how to protect the environment," probably without a thought about this ridiculous stand of trees.
 They have been taught to see this as "Natural," hence there is nothing to notice, and nothing to be done about it.
 This is what happens when propaganda displaces knowledge in a feedforward control system.
 There are consequences you know.